From screening to diagnosis to treatment, we’re changing everything about prostate cancer.

 A biopsy is when your doctor takes cells from your prostate to be examined in a lab.
 Studying these cells under a microscope is the only way to diagnose prostate cancer.

 Most of the time, prostate biopsies are done through your rectum.
-But Cleveland Clinic now offers a new technique, transperineal biopsy, which goes through your skin.
+But Cleveland Clinic now offers a different technique, transperineal biopsy, which goes through your skin and can be done in office under local anesthesia.
 An ultrasound shows your doctor just where to place the biopsy needle, guided by an MRI of the prostate.

 This type of biopsy is more precise than the standard technique.
 It also allows doctors to remove cells from areas of your prostate that are hard to access through your rectum.
-You may have less pain after transperineal biopsy, and there is a lower risk of infection.
+There is a lower risk of infection and can result in better detection for some tumors.
+Learn more about this safe, more precise way to diagnose prostate cancer.

 Focal One® High-Intensity Focused Ultrasound